3ds Max reference¶

 $SHOT for the value.

-Since Conductor currently runs on Linux only, we provide default scripts for exporting
+We provide default scripts for exporting

-ass files for Arnold and
+ass files for Arnold,

 The default script entries consist of 2 parts: 1.
 The path to the script.
 2. The prefix for the exported file.

 If you change the prefix, for example, remove the timestamp token in the Vray path, then be sure to remove it in the task template, as they work in concert with each other.

 If the default scripts are not suitable for your needs and you want to write your own, you should follow these guidelines.

 - The script must be a Python script with a